Resources for Instructors

 University Sponsored Training and Workshops

-The University offers faculty members workshops and training programs on a wide range of topics--including pedagogical issues, scholarly research and publication, educational technology, and personal health and lifestyle matters.
+The University offers faculty members workshops and training programs on a wide range of topics--including pedagogical issues, scholarly research and publication and educational technology.

 Click a link below for the upcoming schedule of training programs and workshops offered by the listed center or department: